showlab/WorldGUI/README.md

 - 🎨 **Huggingface Demo**: Developing online demo in Huggingface.

-Feel free to open issues or submit pull requests if you have suggestions for improvement.
+Feel free to open issues or submit pull requests if you have suggestions.
 Our project is actively maintained, with new features and bug fixes released regularly. 🚀

 Demo Video (The video has been sped up):